 Social media engagement is one of the ways that search engines evaluate consumer interest.
 Why it’s a problem: Some businesses don’t think that social media will benefit them, and while it’s true that different businesses would get more value from various social media sites, it’s important to be active on at least a few platforms.
 Social media activity is one of the many signals that Google uses to rank businesses.

 How to fix it: Stay active on your pages!
 Whether that means posting four times a week or four times a month, make sure you are giving your audience interesting, relevant content.
-Better yet, cross-promote your blogs or webpages through your social media sites such as Facebook, Twitter or Instagram.
+Better yet, cross-promote your blogs or web pages through your social media sites such as Facebook, Twitter or Instagram.

 No (or not enough) customer reviews.

 Online reviews are one of the best indicators of overall customer satisfaction.
 Why it’s a problem: Google, Yelp and other search engines love hearing from real customers about their experience with your business.
-You can have your information correct in as many platforms as possible but without positive reviews it will be hard to outrank your competitors.
+You can have your information correct on as many platforms as possible but without positive reviews, it will be hard to outrank your competitors.
 Not only do search engines trust reviews, but 79 percent of consumers trust online reviews as much as personal recommendations.

 This is why reputation management is so important for small businesses.
 For help managing your business's reputation and winning back unhappy customers, download our free, comprehensive review marketing guide.